kubernetes-sigs/kueue/keps/1093-multi-level-cluster-queues/README.md

 Sum of `MinResources` must be lower than that of the parent quota. `MaxResources` must be lower that of the parent quota.
 #### ResourceFlavor
 #### localqueue
-No local queue can point to cluster queues that have children in cluster queue tree.
+Only leaf queue in the tree can be pointed to by a local queue.
+The local queue try to point to a cluster queue which is not a leaf queue will be rejected.
+And the cluster queue try to set its parent as a cluster queue been pointed by any local queue will be rejected.
 ### Schedule Behavior
 We will check the ClusterQueues' Resource Flavors level by level to ensure all flavors have enough quota.
 ### API